 - While you wait for the police or ambulance, talk calmly to your loved one.
 Tell him or her how much you care, how you’ll get through this together, and how things will get better – the future is a bright place

-At Cedar Crest Hospital & Residential Treatment Center, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, military active duty, and families struggling with suicidal thoughts and behaviors.
-Our inpatient program provides intensive psychiatric care designed to stabilize a person who is in crisis and in need of our compassionate, safe environment.
-We’ll create an individualized plan of care for each client we treat, always going the extra mile to ensure that all who come to us are secure and supported long after they have left our program.
+At Cedar Crest, a suicidal thoughts treatment center in Belton, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, military active duty, and families struggling with suicidal thoughts and behaviors.
+Our inpatient treatment center provides intensive psychiatric care designed to stabilize a person who is in crisis and in need of our compassionate, safe environment.
+We’ll create an individualized plan of care for each client we treat, always going the extra mile to ensure that all who come to us are secure and supported long after they have left our center.

-Treatment Options at Cedar Crest for Suicidal Ideation
+Treatment Options at Our Hospital for Suicidal Ideation

 When you come to us for help, you’ll be immediately evaluated for safety and undergo a number of evaluations that will help steer your course of treatment.
 Our medical evaluation will allow us to diagnose and treat any medical conditions you may be suffering from and evaluate and treat the severity of any suicidal acts.
 The psychological evaluation can help us diagnose any mental health disorders you’re facing and begin treatment for these disorders.
 We’ll use the results of your evaluations to create an individualized treatment plan that will meet all of your needs.